pointOfive/STA130/README.md

 #### Best 7/9 policy

 For students having a "normal" experience acclimating to the UofT context, this should provide a comfortable buffer against minor unexpected events or schedule management growing pains.
-For example, if you're not feeling well and think it's best to stay home on a given day, this policy allows you to confidently make that choice (and help build increasing confidence in our in-person environment)!
+For example

+- if you have several assignments due at once and are unable to complete an R Homework assignment in time
+- if you're not feeling well and are unable to attend TUT and turn in the TUT activity work in time

+you'll get a "zero" but if this is one of your two lowest two scores in a categegory it will be dropped won't count towards that categories final score.

+***Physical Health***: This policy is intended support your ability to make positive personal and community health choices.
+This policy should encourage staying home and resting when it's the right thing to do.

+***Personal Well-Being***: It is increasingly understood that belonging and community are extremely important for our emotional health, and coming to class and doing your work is a part of your sense of belonging in our community.
+Sometimes it can be good to "take a break", too, and this policy certainly covers that.

 Contingencies involving **three absences** due to health related issues can be initiated through your [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices) and can be accomodated upon the recommendation of the Registrar with the following limitations:

 - Accomodations involving **three absences** due to health related issues will be considered provided that notice of the advent of special circumstances is made to both (a) the [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices) and (b) sta130@utorono.ca within one week of return to University activities.
 - Accomodations beyond the "Best 7/9 policy" involving one or two health related absences will not be considered.
 - Accomodations beyond the "Best 7/9 policy" involving time management challenges will not be considered.
+- So if you've already "used up" your "Best 7/9 policy" but then get sick, you won't be able to omit additional "zeros".

+#### Participation

+Complete the DoSS STA130 mentorship program.
+The STA130 mentorship program is composed of 3 pillars designed to facilitate your engagement and inclusion in our community.
+To get credit for each pillar you must BOTH (a) attend an event (b) and submit a reflection of your experience.
+Reflections are due by 10 p.m.
+ET on December 8th.

+- Mentor meeting (1%)
+- Career event (1%)
+- Social event (1%)

+Help us with "get to know the class" and "how'd we do" surveys.

+- Beginning of course survey (1%)
+- End of course survey (1%)

 ## Help